 German scientists: beer is rich in vitamin B6, including non-alcoholic beer

-A new study, whose results were published in a reputable scientific journal, has shown that people can get a significant amount of a vitamin essential for the brain from beer, writes the BBC.
+A new study, the results of which were published in a respectable scientific journal, showed that a person can get a significant amount of a vitamin essential for the brain from beer, writes the BBC.

 This is vitamin B6.
 It is beneficial for the brain, blood, and immune system and is found in many foods.

-The authors of the study found that a glass of beer can provide about 15% of the daily recommended amount of vitamin B6, and even non-alcoholic beer can be a source of this vitamin.
+The authors of the study found that a glass of beer can provide about 15% of the vitamin B6 a person needs per day, and even non-alcoholic beer can be a source of the vitamin.

 Vitamin B6 can be obtained from a wide variety of foods.
-It is abundant in meat and fish, and is also found in oats, potatoes, and chickpeas.
+It is quite abundant in meat and fish, and is also found in oatmeal, potatoes, and chickpeas.

-A severe deficiency of vitamin B6 in humans is rare, but sometimes its levels can be low — often simultaneously with other B vitamins, such as vitamin B12, a deficiency of which can lead to increased fatigue and nausea.
+A severe deficiency of vitamin B6 is rare in humans, but sometimes its levels can be lowered — often simultaneously with other B vitamins, such as vitamin B12, a deficiency of which can lead to increased fatigue and nausea.

-After studying 65 different varieties of beer purchased in German supermarkets, the authors of the study found:
+Having studied 65 different types of beer purchased in German supermarkets, the study authors found:

-- Strong German Bock beer contains the most B6.
-It is followed by regular lagers, then dark lagers, then wheat beer.
+- The most B6 is found in strong German Bock beer.
+This is followed by regular lagers, then dark lagers, then wheat beer.

-- Non-alcoholic beer, from which ethanol is removed after complete fermentation, contains more vitamin B6 than non-alcoholic beer brewed using yeasts that produce less ethanol.
+- Non-alcoholic beer, from which ethanol is removed after full fermentation, contains more vitamin B6 than non-alcoholic beer brewed using yeast that produces less ethanol.

 - On average, a glass of lager provides 20% of the recommended daily dose of B6.

-- One of the non-alcoholic beer varieties tested provided almost 59%.
+- One of the non-alcoholic beers tested provided almost 59%.

-According to the recommendations of the British National Health Service, men need about 1.4 mg of vitamin B6 per day, and women – about 1.2 mg.
+According to the recommendations of the British National Health Service, men need about 1.4 mg of vitamin B6 per day, and women need about 1.2 mg.

-A liter of beer, as the authors of the study found, can contain from 0.3 mg to 1 mg.
+A liter of beer, as the study authors found, can contain from 0.3 mg to 1 mg.

-According to the study's author, Professor Michael Rychlik, this amount of vitamin is not enough for regulators to allow brewers to write about it on labels, but it is still a fairly noticeable amount.
+According to the study author, Professor Michael Rychlik, this amount of vitamin is not enough for regulators to allow brewers to write about it on labels, but it is still a quite noticeable amount.

-Professor Rychlik emphasizes that the study's results may only be useful for consumers who "want to optimize their vitamin intake".
+Professor Rychlik emphasizes that the study results may only be useful to consumers who "want to optimize their vitamin intake."

 Traditional German Bock contains the most vitamin B6 because it has a higher alcohol content — from 6.5%.